19th Day of Ramadan!

 He was born inside Ka’ba The House of God in Makkah and martyred in the House of God, called Masjid-e-Kufa (Mosque of Kufa city), Iraq.

-The writer is passionate about writing, a graduate of National Institute of FashionTechnology, currently into garment exports, based in New Delhi.
+The writer is passionate about writing, a graduate of the National Institute of FashionTechnology, currently into garment exports, based in New Delhi.
 In this short piece, she has tried to bring awareness to people who may not be familiar with the sequence of historical events of the past in the Muslim world

 Compiled by Shams Ahmad